Native Methods¶

 Framework kits.
 Third parties should use kitIds from 100 to 255 (or

 contact the Sedona Framework development team).
-The sys
+The sys kit itself is

 assigned the kitId of zero.
 Any platform service